-Next is the prioritization process, an iterative process following the established prioritization process and criteria which considers available funding and timing.
+Next is the prioritization process; an iterative process following the established prioritization process and criteria; and considering available funding and timing.

-In addition to the project prioritization process, DelDOT/DTC follows established performance-based measures for system preservation projects, such as vehicle and equipment replacement and facility maintenance.
-System preservation projects are identified as SGR in the DelDOT CTP.
-Prioritized projects are identified with a numeric value, ranking measured against all DelDOT project requests.
-Figure 2 highlights the investment priority process used by DTC.
+In addition to the project prioritization process, DelDOT/DTC follows established performancebased measures for system preservation projects, such as vehicle and equipment replacement and facility maintenance.
+System preservation projects are identified as State of Good Repair (SGR) in the DelDOT CTP.
+Prioritized projects are identified with a numeric value ranking measured against all DelDOT project requests.
+The figure below highlights the investment priority process used by DTC.